 Pacific Beach United Methodist Church remembers that when Jesus’ disciples came to him and said, “Dismiss the crowds, they’ll be getting hungry,” Jesus said, “They don’t need to go away, YOU give them something to eat.”
 (Matthew 14:13-21)

-Every Wednesday evening at 4 p.m., a free meal is served to hungry and homeless people.
+Every Wednesday evening at 4 p.m., a free meal is served to anyone in need.
 The food is donated from various sources, and volunteers set up, serve, and clean up.
 The number of guests ranges from 70 to 120 people (men, women, and children).

-In addition to the meal, several wraparound services are also available to assist persons experiencing homelessness – and those at risk of homelessness – to find the tools that can aid in getting off the streets.
-PB UMC is host to free medical and dental clinics operated by UCSD and acupuncture is offered by the Pacific College of Oriental Medicine.
-For these services, Guests sign up for treatments prior to the meal.
+In addition to the meal, referrals to services are also available to assist persons experiencing homelessness – and those at risk of homelessness – to find the tools that can aid in getting off the streets.

-Our goal is for our guests to experience caring community, to eat a nutritious meal, and to tend to their health needs.
+Our goal is for our guests to experience caring community, to receive a nutritious meal, and to tend to their health needs.

 Volunteers wishing to help serve the meal should contact the church office for details at (858) 274-6573

 Interfaith Shelter Network